 Selling Wholesale Goods On Amazon

-Another business model that is closely related to selling private label products on Amazon is selling wholesale products using FBA.
+Another business model that is closely related to selling private label products on Amazon is Amazon wholesale.

-To sell wholesale products on Amazon, you first must find distributors who offer a variety of products for sale.
+To sell wholesale products on Amazon, you first must find distributors who offer a variety of products for sale and you can use these online arbitrage tools to help you find them.

 Then, you essentially buy those products (usually from your home country with low minimums) and list them on Amazon using FBA.
 Margins are typically on the order of 50%.